PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

 Way finding
 ===========

-Depending on the principles explained above each agent gets a target assigned, there they head to.
-Now, the route towards this goal needs to be determined.
+Each agent in the simulation is assigned a specific target destination towards which they will head.
+The next crucial step is to determine the route that these agents will take to reach their assigned goals.
+This involves calculating the most efficient or desired paths from their current locations to their targets within the simulation environment.

-For distinguishing the route *JuPedSim* triangulates the geometry and computes the distance between two points through the triangulation.
+To determine the route, *JuPedSim* triangulates the geometry and computes the distance between two points through the triangulation.
 Here, it will compute the distance between the centers of two neighboring triangles.
 When multiple paths lead to the target, the shortest one will be preferred.